aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 *Customers are responsible for making their own independent assessment of the information in this Guidance.
 This Guidance: (a) is for informational purposes only, (b) represents AWS current product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
 AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
 AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.*

+## Known Issues
+> [!Warning]
+> Encountering AxiosError: Request failed with status code 403? --> Check your Streamlit version in terminal with the command pip show streamlit.
+It should be 1.24.0.Ensure you're using Mozilla Firefox as your browser.
+This issue is more common if you're using Google Chrome.

 ### License

 The GenAI Q&A Chatbot with pgvector and Amazon Aurora PostgreSQL-compatible edition application is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).